aswin2108/meet-sharky/README.md

 As only one person in our team fully knew about bots others got the opportunity to learn about them and also how to excecute them properly.
 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)
 ## What's next for Sharky :flying_saucer:
-Our app is fully capable of spreading awarenss to save sharks.
+Our app is fully capable of spreading awareness to save sharks and oceans.
 Now in the future we can add feature to collect donations from the user to make a good use of it.
 Also in the future we have planned to provide some animated videos and presentations on the importance of sharks in our ecosystem.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)
 ## UI of the project :computer: